-As so often in films, Louder Than Bombs is not a dissertation, but a meditation on its themes and motifs.
+As so often in films, Louder Than Bombs is not a dissertation of, but a meditation on its themes and motifs.
 This is not happening through emotions alone, however, but is intensified by intellectual activity.
 Seen in isolation, words and deeds may seem unexceptional – it is as a whole that writer-director Joachim Trier and co-screenwriter Eskil Vogt‘s film takes flight.

 Louder Than Bombs is a deeply structured film.
 The main purpose of this comprehensive analysis is to chart its intricate patterns.
 A recurrent concern, however, will be perspective and its constant revisions: how the characters are regarding themselves, their fellow beings and the past.
 But also the perspective of us, the viewers, affected by the act of analysis itself: reading the fine print of the scenes, deepening our understanding by deciphering innumerable hints, echoes and parallels.